Kwangmi Ahn, Ph.D., MBA

 Winston R. Corona, MS, Biologist

-Mr. Corona was born in Chile and obtained a degree in engineering in 1981 from the University of Chile in Santiago.
-After coming to the United States he obtained a B.S. degree in environmental sciences and marine biology in 1995 from the University of the District of Columbia, and in 2005 he obtained his M.S. in biochemistry and molecular biology from Georgetown University in Washington, DC.
+Mr. Corona was born in Chile and came to the United States in 1986.
+He obtained a B.S. degree in environmental sciences and marine biology in 1995 from the University of the District of Columbia, and in 2005 he obtained his M.S. in biochemistry and molecular biology from Georgetown University in Washington, DC.
 His interest in research involving pure sciences began in 1984 after traveling around the Atacama Desert in the north of Chile.
-This brought him to NIH to work as a special volunteer in 1999.
+His increasing interest in sciences and human mind brought him to NIH to work as a special volunteer in 1999.
 He is co-author of five publications.

 Joanna Cross, PhD, Research Fellow